TemiLeke/Er_and_Exocytosis/README.md

 Although several orders slower, we include and equivalent (not maintained) python code that attempts to reproduce Matlab results.

 Raw data generated from either simulation is saved into "../data/<stimulation condition>", and must subsequently be processed using "data_processing.py" in "../scripts/Python/".
 To reproduce results/figures in the paper, the processed data can then be run with scripts prefixed with `generate_figure_`.
-Supplemental figures can also be generated using scripts prefixed with `supp_figure_` that asssess processed data.
+Supplemental figures can also be generated using scripts prefixed with `supp_figure_` that use processed data.